wizards-of-lua/wizards-of-lua/docs/_modules/Spell.md

 ---
 {% include module-head.md %}

-"Spell" is one of the main magic types used in most known spells.
+"Spell" is one of the main magic classes used in most known spells.
 It is used to control the properties and the behaviour of the executed spell itself.

 {% include module-body.md %}